 The last afternoon of camp is our official visitor night.
-Visitors should plan on arriving by 3:15 pm if they intend on joining their scouts for the campfire program at 3:30 pm.
+Visitors should plan on arriving by 4:00 pm if they intend on joining their scouts for the campfire program at 4:30 pm.
 Visitors should park in the main parking lot, or the athletic field if necessary.
 If your pack is having family members visit that will need special arrangements to travel through camp, please visit the Camp Office and transportation arrangements can be made.

-Campfire lineup will begin at 3:15 pm.
+Campfire lineup will begin at 4:15 pm.
 Once all units are assembled, they will be dismissed to the campfire.
-Campfire will start at approximately 3:30 pm and will finish between 4:30 and 5:00 pm.
+Campfire will start at approximately 4:30 pm and will finish around 5:45 pm.
 After campfire units will begin their trips home.